edward62740/ot-CO2SN/README.md

 | SCD41    | 0.5µA                     | PD                  |
 | MAX9634  | 1.1µA                     |                     |

+Initial designs where the sensors were segmented into seperate power domains and power gated did not yield good results, in some cases even increasing the total power due to cold start-up sequences.<br>
 The supercapacitor (FC0H474ZF) maintains a charge current of <2µA after the initial absorption current.
 This will be assumed to be the leakage current I<sub>LEAK</sub> for all V<sub>cap</sub> > V<sub>hold</sub>.
 The self-discharge characteristic is given by an exponential, then a linear decay [[2]](#2).<br>

 Based on empirical data (measured at the V<sub>BACK</sub> node, the average current of the system can be estimated (with the use of the [algorithm](#algorithm)):